PyFeeds/PyFeeds/README.rst

    $ pip install PyFeeds

-You may also install the current development version:
+You may also install the current development version.
+The master branch is considered stable enough for daily use:

 .. code-block:: bash